bparanj/crystal/electronics/design/analog-device.md

 An analog device processes analog signals.
 Analog signals are continuous signals that can represent a wide range of values and vary smoothly over time, as opposed to digital signals, which have discrete values (representing binary states).

-Here are some examples of input and output devices that are also analog devices:
+Examples of input and output devices that are also analog devices:

 ### Analog Input Devices: